When_Is_It_Time_For_Assisted_Living/

 • Dressing

-• Toileting (or using the restroom)
+• Toileting (using the restroom)

 • Continence (bowel control)